 Hampton Court Palace was the home of England’s most famous king from 1529 until his death in 1547.
 With sixty acres of gardens and 750 acres of parkland, it was King Henry VIII’s weekend and summer retreat from London.
-Successive monarchs also saw the appeal and the palace was occupied by monarch’s of the Stuart and Hanoverian Royal Houses up until 1737.
+The palace was occupied by monarch’s of the Stuart and Hanoverian Royal Houses up until 1737.

 The house was originally built by England’s Lord Chancellor, Cardinal Thomas Wolsey in 1515.
 Around fifteen years later, he was dismissed by Henry VIII and the King acquired Hampton Court for his personal use.
 Henry brought all his Queens here (except Catherine of Aragon), Jane Seymour gave birth their son (Edward VI) at Hampton Court and Henry married Catherine Parr in the Royal Chapel.

 There are three distinct parts to Hampton Court Palace, representing Henry’s Tudor apartments, the Court of William and Mary and the Georgian story (King George I and King George II).

 We’ll start with the apartments of King William and Queen Mary II, who reigned from 1689 to 1702.
 They favoured Hampton Court for the clean air that was beneficial to the King’s asthma.
 (Eventually they were forced to spend more time in London to be near the government and people).
 Entering their apartments, as a courtier, official or diplomat, we ascend the King’s staircase and pass through a series of rooms taking us closer to the Kings private apartments – and the closer we’re permitted, the more favoured we are, ultimately seeing the King rise in the morning and get dressed – known as the Levee!
 The apartments are richly decorated with fabrics, ancestral portraits and wood carvings by the King’s fellow Dutchman; Grinling Gibbons.